janstaffa/mcserver-interface/server-api/README.md

-# msa
+# MCserver interface - Server API
-Minecraft Server API
+To be ran on the same computer where the Minecraft server files live - copy into MC server root directory.